 If you are looking for a fascinating, cutting-edge science/lab Honors Course, then BIO 199H (4 credits) is the class for you!
 You will explore the roles that inheritance and sexuality play in deciding how we act.
 You will also look at the ethical, legal and economic implications of advances in biotechnology.
 Guest speakers, videotapes, and field trips will help you appreciate the role of science in the world today.
 BIO 199H is offered in the Fall semester.
 Prerequisite: High School Biology and Chemistry or permission of instructor.

-Honors Colloquy, IHU 201HW/LIT 201HW (3 credits) is a highly interactive course designed for Honors students.
+Honors Colloquy, IHU 201HW/ENG 201HW (3 credits) is a highly interactive course designed for Honors students.
 This class will help you develop advanced critical and creative thinking skills.
 You will explore thinking as a process and concentrate on developing clear writing skills.
 You will also get to know your classmates and discover more about yourself.
 Colloquy is offered both Fall and Winter semesters.

 Honors Psychology, PSY 211HW (4 credits) will go beyond learning the basic principles behind human experience and behavior by applying it to case studies and your own life experience.
 This course is offered Fall and Winter.